ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 Future Contemporary Asset Pack when placing spires (more info below).
 Leftover transport_ticket in colonist objs (assign to residence grayed out, from Trains DLC).
 Possible fix for main menu music playing in-game on new games (mod option to disable, since there's no fade out).
-The Bottomless Pit and Anomaly is missing (more info below).
+The Bottomless Pit Anomaly is missing (more info below).
 Refabbing rare extractors left the "working" dust plumes around them.
 St. Elmo's Fire: Stop meteoroids from destroying sinkholes.
 ```